Here is the official definition of an “accredited investor” according to Regulation D.

 And then OTC Markets kicks in with their own information hub at http://otcmarkets.web11.hubspot.com/jobs-act.

 © 2012 by Rhodes Holdings LLC, except where noted and credited.

 - SEC warns crowdfunders: it’s not legal yet (vator.tv)

-- Waiting on the JOBS Act (axialmarket.com)
+- The JOBS Act (rhodesholdings.wordpress.com)